cotton fabric in the colors orange and yellow

 During EMDR sessions, you’ll gently focus on troubling memories while following specific eye movements or sensations provided by the therapist.
 This process encourages your brain to reorganize the way these memories are stored, making them less distressing and easier to manage emotionally.

-How it helps / Why it’s effective:
+Why it’s effective:

-Client-friendly: Think of EMDR as a way to help your brain “hit reset” on painful experiences so they don’t control how you feel anymore.
+Think of EMDR as a way to help your brain “hit reset” on painful experiences so they don’t control how you feel anymore.
 Many find it reduces anxiety and intrusive thoughts, making it easier to feel calm and confident.

 • wheat in the wind somatic interventions